ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Additional proofing methods are defined by the [Key Proofing Methods Registry](#IANA-key-proof-methods).

-In cases where a method's parameters can be set to omitted or set to default values, methods MAY be defined as both an object and a string.
+Proof methods MAY be defined as both an object and a string.
 For example, the `httpsig` method can be specified as an object with its parameters explicitly declared, such as:

 ~~~ json